qur/withmock/scenarios/README.txt

 excludes        - make sure that when we specify that a package is excluded from
                   mocking that it actually does get excluded.

+embedding       - the mocking should handle embedded types and the methods
+                  implemented by those types pretty much as expected.